ContentMine/workshop-resources/software-tutorials/getpapers/getpapers-tutorial.md

 Queries may be combined with boolean operators ```AND, OR, ANDNOT```.
 ANDNOT is a particularly helpful operator, it excludes results that contain a phrase, and therefore works as a filter.

+Search for papers that contain dinosaurs in the abstract, but not physics in any search field.
 ```
 $ getpapers -q 'abs:dinosaurs ANDNOT all:physics' --api arxiv -o test_arxiv
 ```

+Search for papers that contain dinosaurs in the abstract, but neither "quantum physics" or "biology" in any search field (yes, those combinations exist!)
 ```
 $ getpapers -q 'abs:dinosaurs ANDNOT (all:"quantum physics" OR all:biology)' --api arxiv -o test_arxiv
 ```